radiorabe/backup/README.md

 ## Concepts

 * The backup script is located on the backup server.
-* The following directories are included in the backup (via rsync):
-  `/etc /home /home /root /usr/local /var/log /var/local /var/spool /var/backup` with rsync.
+* The following directories are included in the backup `/etc /home /home /root /usr/local /var/log /var/local /var/spool /var/backup` with rsync.
 * The script is triggered by cron or systemd timer.